Have you recently adopted an adult iguana?

 Here we have compiled a chart showing the approximate sizes of iguanas and at what age they should hit these milestones.

-The chart features measurements from snout to vent length (SVL) and also snout to tail length (STL).
+The chart features measurements from snout to vent length (SVL) and snout to tail length (STL).

 These are two common ways you will often see when measuring iguanas.

-We have also included a weight approximation also to help you decide the age of your pet.
+We have also included a weight approximation to help you decide the age of your pet.

 |Age||SVL (inches):||STL (inches):||Wgt/Lbs:|

-From the hatchling stage through the first few years, growth will be much more rapid and have the largest jumps.
+Growth will be much more rapid from the hatchling stage through the first few years and have the largest jumps.

 Male iguanas will also be larger than females of the species, with the females only reaching lengths as long as 5′ feet from snout to tail.